Eleftherios Synadinos

+Eleftherios Synadinos (Ελευθέριος Συναδινός; born 6 July 1955) is a retired Greek army officer and politician.

+Biography

-Synadinos is a retired army officer.
+Synadinos was born in Argos Orestiko.
+He is a retired army officer.
 He advanced to the rank of Lieutenant General, commanding the Greek Army's special forces.
 He served in a variety of positions in NATO coordination bodies, and in the Greek forces opposed to the Turkish invasion of Cyprus.

+He was elected Member of the European Parliament with the Greek Golden Dawn party in the 2014 European elections.
+He remained with the Golden Dawn party from 2014 until 21 April 2018, when he sat as an independent MEP.

 On 9 March 2016, he was expelled from Plenary by the President of the European Parliament, Martin Schulz, for calling Turks “dirty and polluted” during a debate.
-Referencing article 165 of the European Parliament's rules of procedure, Schulz stated that Synadinos' sentence represented "a breach of the values of the EU”.
+Referencing article 165 of the European Parliament's rules of procedure, Schulz stated that Synadinos' sentence represented “a breach of the values of the EU”.

+On 22 June 2018, in Thessaloniki, he announced the founding declaration of his new political party called Patriotic Radical Union.
+In the 2019 European elections, his party ran on a common ballot with the LAOS party.
+The list gathered 1.23% and as such it failed to elect any MEP.